lucasblockmedin/adventofcode-2024/README.md

 ## Learning Journey

 ### Key Learnings
-- Implemented and understood memoization using Python decorators for optimizing recursive solutions
+- Implemented and understood memoization using Python decorators for optimizing recursive solutions or repetitive computations
 - Frequent practice with pathfinding algorithms (Dijkstra and A*) through various puzzle applications
 - Day 14 was particularly interesting, learning about different approaches to find outlier patterns:
   - Some users analyzed compression rates of the image